pixano/pixano/CONTRIBUTING.md

 pnpm --parallel run dev
 ```

-This command should provide you with two `http://localhost` links you can open in your browser to access both the Explorer and Annotator apps.
+This command should provide you with a `http://localhost` link you can open in your browser to access the Pixano app.

 Both the backend server and the frontend apps should refresh automatically when you make changes to the code.